mixpanel/docs/pages/analysis/reports/flows.md

 Mixpanel automatically considers the most used and common custom events in your project, displaying them in intermediate steps instead of showing the underlying events.
 When a custom event is shown instead of the underlying event, it is annotated with the custom event icon to indicate that the event displayed is a custom event.

 ![/Screen_Shot_2021-07-20_at_7.04.29_PM.png](/Screen_Shot_2021-07-20_at_7.04.29_PM.png)

-[Click here](https://help.mixpanel.com/hc/en-us/articles/4413141791764-Advanced-Flows-Functionality#h_01FB3G2VX96MBQ4Q7XM3BNFCYK) to learn more about all the event types shown in the flows report.

 Mixpanel uses the following criteria to decide which custom events are shown in user flows: